microsoft/vscode-azure-iot-edge/README.md

 - **Azure IoT Edge: Build and Push IoT Edge Module Image**: Containerize and push IoT Edge module image to a Docker registry.
 - **Azure IoT Edge: Build IoT Edge Solution**: Build and push all the IoT Edge module image in the solution and expand deployment manifest.
 - **Azure IoT Edge: Create deployment for Edge device**: Create and submit the deployment to your IoT Edge device with specified deployment manifest.
-- **Azure IoT Edge: Uninstall**: Remove all modules and generated files.

 You can also trigger following frequently-used commands in context menu.
 - **Azure IoT Edge: Add IoT Edge Module**: The context menu of deployment.template.json file in VS Code file explorer.
 A new module will be added to the **modules** folder.